 Ultimately, the court calculates these damages by tallying up any bills or expenses you faced, calculating the total lost wages (which could include projections of future lost wages), and valuing your pain and suffering based on its severity.
-The total is difficult to calculate in some cases, but your attorney can help guide you to understanding this value.
+Sometimes, the total is difficult to calculate, but our Miami personal injury lawyer can help you understand this value.
 In some cases, your attorney may be able to give you a good idea of what your case should be worth based on their experiences with similar cases, though “average values” are not readily available for comparison.

 Always talk to an attorney before settling your injury case.
-The attorney for the defendant, e.g. the cruise liner, may claim that the settlement they’re offering is fair and covers any expenses you could claim at trial.
+The attorney for the defendant, e.g., the cruise liner, may claim that the settlement they’re offering is fair and covers any expenses you could claim at trial.
 However, your attorney may be able to point out specific areas of damages the settlement may fail to include.

 Cruise Ship Injury Lawyer Offering Free Consultations

-If you or a loved one was injured on a cruise ship, or if you lost a loved one to a deadly cruise ship accident, talk to an attorney today.
-Miami personal injury lawyer Prosper Shaked offers free consultations on new injury cases to help you understand what your case might be worth and how hiring an attorney can help in your case.
+If you or a loved one was injured on a cruise ship, or if you lost a loved one to a deadly cruise ship accident, talk to an attorney today about how to sue for a cruise ship injury.
+Personal injury lawyer Prosper Shaked offers free consultations on new injury cases to help you understand what your case might be worth and how hiring an attorney can help in your case.

 For a free consultation, contact Prosper Shaked today at (305) 694-2676.